-Everything you need to know about the Island Designer app!
+Animal Crossing: New Horizons — Terraforming guide

 - You can't terraform at all (or even open the app) if you have your gates open.

 - You can use waterscaping to make small islands in the middle of rivers that your character will be able to jump to.
-This is basically a free way to cross rivers without a vaulting pole or bridge!
+This is a free way to cross rivers without a vaulting pole or bridge!

 - If you place a bridge, the game won't let you lay pathing right up to the edge of it.
 However, if you put the pathing down first and then the bridge, it won't erase the path that's already there.

 - For some reason, your animal villagers seem to like to congregate around you whenever you're terraforming.
-There's not really a good way to prevent this, just be aware that they like to disrupt things.
+There's not really a good way to prevent this; just be aware that they like to disrupt things.

-- You can place rivers or ponds anywhere you want, but you can't move the river mouths (where the rivers exit to the ocean) nor can you make your own.
+- You can place rivers or ponds anywhere you want, but you can't move the river mouths (where the rivers exit to the ocean), nor can you make your own.

 - You cannot terraform on the Plaza, the beach, or the rocks around the beach.

-- Selecting "Request cleanup" will clear all furniture and items on the ground that are in your way and send them to the Recyling Box in Resident Services, making it easier to continue terraforming without filling your pockets.
+- Selecting "Request cleanup" will clear all furniture and items on the ground that are in your way and send them to the Recycling Box in Resident Services, making it easier to continue terraforming without filling your pockets.

 - Though most paths can be "rounded" on the edges to look more natural, custom designs cannot.

-- Flowers and trees can grow in dirt paths, and fossils can appear underground.
+- Flowers and trees can grow in dirt paths, and fossils can appear underground on them.
 This does not work on stone paths, however.